Ornate mirror with flower-shaped lights reflecting a cozy bed with decorative pillows and floral wallpaper

-First-floor apartment • A Spanish palace in miniature • Room for two
+First-floor suite • A Spanish palace in miniature • Room for two

 The Catherine of Aragon Suite